-Your financial adviser needs to complete a Pension online application on your behalf via the Secure Online Portal.
+To join Smart Pensions, you can complete the application form available at www.smartsavesuper.com.au and mail into the Fund or through your financial adviser who can complete an online application on your behalf via the Secure Online Portal.
 If you are transferring from an existing Accumulation Account to start a new Pension Account, a completed Superannuation to pension or TTR pension form is required, which is available from the Secure Online Portal.